-Parents of Devon Aire Elementary School students will be welcomed to participate in a range of activities designed to enrich their lives.
+Parents of Devon K-8 Center students will be welcomed to participate in a range of activities designed to enrich their lives.
 Through these activities, parents will create bonds with their children and be provided with opportunities to become active members of the Devon Aire learning community.

-Data collected from the School Climate Survey indicates that only 93% of the parents selected returned the survey.
-98% of parents responding to the School Climate Survey indicated that the overall climate at the school was positive and helped children learn.
+Data collected from the School Climate Survey indicates that only 66.5% of the parents selected returned the survey.
+100% of parents responding to the School Climate Survey indicated that the overall climate at the school was positive and helped children learn.

-Volunteer logs indicate that parental involvement is increasing.
+Volunteer logs indicate that parental involvement is increasing when compared to 2004-2005 which has assisted in the high academic performance of the students.

-Given the school wide emphasis on parental and community involvement, the school will demonstrate a 5% increase in parental and community involvement as evidenced by comparing the volunteer hourly logs of the 2004-2005 and 2005-2006 school years.
+The school will demonstrate a 5% increase in parental and community involvement as evidenced by comparing the parent attendance logs of the 2005-2006 and 2006-2007 school years.